Audio: coming soon!

 About the Book

-- In Fortune Favors the Wicked, I had established that Hugo had medical training–and that wound up being a large part of his character in Passion Favors the Bold.
+- In Fortune Favors the Wicked, I had established that Hugo had medical training–and that became a large part of his character in Passion Favors the Bold.
 Since I have no medical training at all, I hit up my doctor brother with all sorts of alarming questions.
 By now, he knows that when I text him something like, “How can someone be shot in the shoulder without permanent injury?” it is for a book.
 I swear.

 - The research for this book was more far-ranging than for most of my others.
 Since it’s a road-trip treasure-hunt romance with a doctor hero, bookseller heroine, and bon vivant host, I needed to know how to send people across England by coach, amputate toes, import wine from the Continent…you name it.
 Just as Georgette and Hugo never grew bored with their adventure, I didn’t either!